 Transverse myelitis can appear as the first symptom in conditions such as multiple sclerosis (MS) or neuromyelitis optica (NMO).
 A person with transverse myelitis who also has an abnormal brain MRI with more than two lesions has an increased chance (as high as 90 percent) of going on to develop MS.

-- If testing and examination does not suggest a specific cause for the condition, the diagnosis is presumed to be idiopathic transverse myelitis.
-No cause can be identified in 16-60% of people diagnosed with transverse myelitis.
+If testing and examination does not suggest a specific cause for the condition, the diagnosis is presumed to be idiopathic transverse myelitis.
+This is the case in 16-60 percent of people diagnosed with transverse myelitis.